GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 AI conversations are not the source of truth.

 AI outputs become part of the project only when they are synthesized, validated and written into the official repository.

+If an idea exists only in a conversation, it is not yet part of the project.

 ---